 Keep some room in your heart for the unimaginable. ~Mary Oliver~

 My pantry is still a huge problem.
 I hate waste, so I hang on to old things.
 Very old things.
 The thought of something like split peas, not fulfilling their purpose in this life (like becoming delicious soup) seriously troubles me.
 So I end up with 10-year-old split peas.
 And then feel guilty about it.
 I have issues here clearly.
 But through this whole process, my issues are at least getting clearer.
 When did it become my job to make sure something or someone other than myself was fulfilling their purpose?
 Too early to remember.
 As I examine my attachment to “things”, I begin to examine the thoughts surrounding these things.
 As understanding arrises, I am able to shed the thoughts themselves.
 And this shedding of old conditioned thoughts and ideas, has been the gold nugget in this whole process.
 The key for me.

 If thinking about downsizing, and interested in our downsizing journey (how we are simplifying our life so we can work less and have more time) go back to this post and catch up.

-Bake to Fajita Bowls.
+Bake to the Vegan Fajita Bowls.
 It starts with fresh veggies.
 Bell peppers, onions, portobellos.
 Feel Free to add others!
 Zucchini or tomatoes would be good.

 Stir up the flavorful marinade in a small bowl with a fork.